PaulSJC/paulsjc.github.io/README.md

 # paulsjc.github.io
-Helps solve Wordle puzzles by generating guesses the maximize the number of candidate solutions eliminated with each guess.
+Helps solve Wordle puzzles by generating guesses that maximize the number of candidate solutions eliminated with each guess.